danwos/danwos.github.io/docs/blog.md

 # Blog

-% Will gt replaced by `ablog`.
+% Will get replaced by `ablog`.
 Just a placeholder so that Sphinx is happy